A few bits about text on screens

 - Atlas Typewriter - based on the grotesque model, like Helvetica.
 Just right, clean, understated.

 - TheSansMono - lots of weights.
-Relaxed letter-spacing.
+Relaxed letter-spacing, and three widths.
 From the same designer as Consolas, which it resembles, but with wider spacing and more weights available.
 Consolas, which is an excellent monospaced font, perhaps the best, renders a bit fuzzy on the mac.
 Shame on macOS.

 - Gintronic - wide letter-spacing.
 A total rethink of what a coding font should be.
 Every character is distinct and calls for attention.